 Shell D’arcy Petroleum Development Company of Nigeria, a consortium of Shell and British Petroleum was given a licence to explore oil all over the territory of Nigeria.
 However, the original 920,000 square kilometres acreage allotted to the company in the original license was subsequently reduced on about two occasions.

 In 1937, the company began to carry out its exploration duties.
-Shell-BP in the pursuit of commercially available petroleum began production in 1958 and were soon joined by a host of other foreign oil companies (Mobil Oil, Chevron, Agip Oil, Elf, Gulf Oil, Texaco) in the 1960s after Nigeria gained its independence.
+Shell-BP in the pursuit of commercially available petroleum began production in 1958 and was soon joined in the Niger Delta by a host of other foreign oil companies (Mobil Oil, Chevron, Agip Oil, Elf, Gulf Oil, Texaco) in the 1960s after Nigeria gained its independence.